AfD: What you need to know about Germany's far-right party | DW | 28.10.2019

 The AfD is not only the largest opposition party in the Bundestag, it has managed to get into the European parliament and all the state parliaments

-But it is the Eastern States, the former GDR which reunited with West Germany in 1990, where the party is performing the strongest, polling over 20 per cent.
+But it is the Eastern States, the former GDR which reunited with West Germany in 1990, where the party is performing the strongest, polling over 20%.

 The AfD is often accused of pursuing a strategy whereby one of the "far-right" members breaks a social taboo with an outlandish, offensive statement only for a "moderate" member to qualify his or her colleague’s remarks.